 - Shiba Inu Doge and Shiba Inu meme are popular terms featuring this breed.
 The shiba inu doge meme of 2013 went viral featuring the picture of this dog surrounded by colorful text in comic sans font depicted below.

-Where to find a Shiba Inu for sale
+Where to find a Shiba Inu

 Basic training principles